golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 only one return value as is in this case, we need to wrap it up in a one-element tuple.

 `exec` function is actually where all the Golem magic happens.
-Every `Task` passed into the `exec` function is distributed over GU cluster (when `gwasm-runner` is used with the GU as the backend), or over Brass network (when `gwasm-runner` is used with the Brass as the backend).
+Every `Task` passed into the `exec` function is distributed over Brass network (when `gwasm-runner` is used with the Brass beta as the backend), or over GU cluster (when `gwasm-runner` is used with the GU as the backend).
 More on that later.

 All that's left now is to fill in `exec` with the summing logic, so let's do just that!